 The e5 Lab partners, including Asahi Tanker and Mitsubishi Corporation, stated its objective to “build the world’s first zero-emission tanker” by mid 2021.
 The tanker, pictured below, would be a battery-powered coastal vessel to operate in Tokyo Bay.

 Meanwhile, in Norway, YARA and technology company KONGSBERG announced a partnership to build the world’s first autonomous, electric container vessel.
 Replacing 40,000 truck journeys a year, the ship is slated to be delivered in 2020.

 Widespread deployment of battery-powered shipping may be some years away yet and certainly much is required in terms of battery performance to deliver on this for the world’s larger, heavier classes of container vessels and cruise liners.
-This being the case, there’s another maritime sector that is ripe for batteries, and the shift has already commenced.
+This being the case, there’s another marine sector that is ripe for batteries, and the shift has already commenced.